 According to the Guangzhou Academy of Social Sciences researcher Peng Peng, [the city is almost at its maximum capacity of just 15 million,](Guangzhou Academy of Social Sciences research Peng Peng) which means the city is facing a great strain, mostly due to a high population of unregistered people.

 This means that Guangzhou is growing too fast for its infrastructure and public services, so its population should begin to stabilize somewhat if the government enacts the population controls its attempting.
-It will still remain one of the largest cities in China, and one of 8 cities in the country with a population of 10 million.
+It will remain one of the largest cities in China, and one of 8 cities in the country with a population of 10 million.